precice/precice.github.io/content/docs/running/running-output-files.md

 ## Convergence log

-Information per iteration with current residuals (only for `second` participant in an implicit coupling).
+The files `precice-PARTICIPANT-convergence.log` log the residuals of every [implicit coupling scheme](configuration-coupling.html) iteration (only from the `second` participant).

 An example file (example from the 2D [perpendicular-flap tutorial](tutorials-perpendicular-flap.html)):